onera/Flocon/step/README.md

 ```
 If you attempt to make a simulation which name already exists in the database, the simulation data are returned.

-## Adjusting the configuration

-### Actuators
-### Sensors

 ## Acknowledgement

 Special thanks to Denis Sipp and Colin Leclercq for their precious help for the integration of this use-case.

-## References

-[1] Hervé, A., Sipp, D., Schmid, P. J., & Samuelides, M. (2012).
-A physics-based approach to flow control using system identification.
-Journal of Fluid Mechanics, 702, 26-58.